SBA Lawyers Helping Small Businesses to Get a Second Chance with 8(a) Applications.

 When small businesses initially submit an application for 8(a) certification, they are denied 38% of the time.
 60% of those companies are denied the second time around after submitting their reconsideration requests.
 This is because the company still does not know what the SBA is really looking for.

-When the SBA makes an initial determination that your 8(a) application has insufficient information or fails to pass the legal standard for admission into the 8a Program, SBA regulations allow to you to submit a Request for Reconsideration under 13 CFR 124.205.
+When the SBA makes an initial determination that your 8(a) application has insufficient information or fails to pass the legal standard for admission into the 8a Program, SBA regulations allow to you to submit a Reconsideration Request under 13 CFR 124.205.

 You should submit the request for reconsideration letter within 45 days.
-However, a substantial amount of companies to get 8a certified after submitting their request for reconsideration.
+However, a substantial amount of companies to get 8a certified after submitting their requests.

 SBA 8(a) Request for Reconsideration Services